Walk: Legless on Lui

 Points of interest: Gleann Auchreoch pinewoods

-Route: Car park - Cononish Farm - track end at Allt an Rund - Coire Gaothach - gain Ben Lui NE ridge at 900 metre contour - Ben Lui - Ben a' Chleibh - retrace steps to 860 metre contour on Ben Lui - Leacann Ben Laoigh - Ben Oss - Ben Dubhchraig - retrace steps to 900 metre contour - Allt Coire Dubhchraig - Gleann Auchreoch pinewoods (path forks around 250 metre contour - left branch is drier) - ford Allt Gleann Auchreoch just above confluence with River Cononish (no bridge) - start
+Route: Car park - Cononish Farm - track end at Allt an Rund - Coire Gaothach - gain Ben Lui NE ridge at 900 metre contour - Ben Lui - Ben a' Chleibh - retrace steps to 860 metre contour on Ben Lui - Leacann Ben Laoigh - Ben Oss - Ben Dubhchraig - retrace steps to 900 metre contour - Allt Coire Dubhchraig - Gleann Auchreoch pinewoods (path forks around 250 metre contour - left branch is drier) - cross new footbridge across Allt Gleann Auchreoch just above confluence with River Cononish - start

 Wildlife today: Several ptarmigan on Ben Lui, sheep / lambs lower down, wood ants in the pinewoods.